bunnie26/Devsnest-BACKEND/day07/README.md

 ## NPM

-NPM packages can only be installed in folders with `package.json`.
+NPM packages can only be Installed in folders with `package.json`.
 This can be created by running `npm init` in a folder, and answering the questions it asks.
 The `package.json` file indicates that the current folder is a node app.